sympy/SymPEPs/SymPEP-0001.md

 ## Abstract

-SymPEPs are a formal process whereby important changes are proposed and discussed.
+SymPEPs are a semi-formal process whereby important changes are proposed and discussed.
 Corresponding to each SymPEP is a document that outlines the proposed change(s), the discussion around those changes, and motivation for that change.
 This document outlines the details of the SymPEP process and